Folium Systems

 The hidden cost is usually larger than the visible software bill.

-In a foggy AI market, the first value is clarity: what hurts, what is exposed, what wastes money, what confuses staff, and what should be brought under control before the next tool is purchased.
+In a noisy AI market, the first value is clarity: what hurts, what is exposed, what wastes money, what confuses staff, and what should be brought under control before the next tool is purchased.

 01